 The Stanford MBA Future Leaders Program exposes the next generation of diverse leaders to a management education and prepares you for success in an MBA program and beyond.

-The Stanford MBA Future Leaders Program is a three-day residential event hosted by the Stanford Graduate School of Business and corporate sponsors in the San Francisco Bay Area that introduces college students from diverse backgrounds to an MBA education and post-MBA career opportunities.
-You will experience life as a Stanford GSB student as you live on campus, participate in the classroom, engage in various innovation and leadership activities, and gain exposure to the GSB and Bay Area communities.
+The Stanford MBA Future Leaders Program is a three-day residential event hosted by Stanford Graduate School of Business and corporate sponsors in the San Francisco Bay Area that introduces college students from diverse backgrounds to an MBA education and post-MBA career opportunities.
+You will experience life as a Stanford GSB student as you live on campus, participate in the classroom, engage in various innovation and leadership activities, and gain exposure to Stanford GSB and Bay Area communities.

-The second-annual Stanford MBA Future Leaders Program takes place at Stanford GSB in August 2017.
+The second-annual Stanford MBA Future Leaders Program takes place at Stanford GSB from August 10-13, 2017.
 There is no program or application fee, and the generosity of individuals, corporations, and foundations covers lodging and food during the program for program participants.
 A limited amount of funds is available to help cover travel expenses to and from the program.

 Program at a Glance